Header Image

 • User historical interaction data

-• Item multimodal data (including attributes, title, cover)
+• Item multimodal data (including attributes, title, cover images)

 Task Output: